jdhitsolutions/PSScriptTools/README.md

 ![PSSpecialChar Border](images/psspecialchar-border.png)

-### Sample scripts
+### Sample Scripts

 This PowerShell module contains a number of functions you might use to enhance your own functions and scripts.
-The [Samples](./samples) folder contains demonstration script files.
+The [Samples](/samples) folder contains demonstration script files.
 You can access the folder in PowerShell using the `$PSSamplePath`.
 The samples provide suggestions on how you might use some of the commands in this module.
 The scripts are offered AS-IS and are for demonstration purposes only.

 ![ProcessPercent.ps1](images/processpercent.png)

-### [Open-PSScriptToolsHelp)[docs/Open-PSScriptToolsHelp.md]
+### Open-PSScriptToolsHelp

 I've created a PDF version of this document which I thought you might find useful since it includes screen shots and sample output rendered nicer than what you can get in PowerShell help.
 Run this to open the PDF using your default associated application.